SteadyCadence/api-docs/content/04-project.md

 ```endpoint
 POST /api/v1/organizations/{organization_slug}/projects/
 ```
 Use the above endpoint to create a new project.
-All projects must be connected to an organization.
+Note that all projects must be connected to an organization!

-_Not sure how to format your slugs?
-[Look here!](#user-content-slugs)_
+This also requires using an organization's slug.
+[Click here to learn about finding and formatting slugs](01-introduction.md#slugs).

 **Request Payload**